pchemguy/ObjectStore/ObjectStore.md

 End Sub
 ```

 The ObjectStore class has three methods.
 SetRef() saves an object reference and returns its address, GetRef() retrieves a saved object reference, and DelRef() removes a saved object reference.
-When ObjectStore is used, the Child's factory signature and the Parent calling code remain the same.
+With the ObjectStore class employed, the Child's factory signature and the Parent calling code remain unchanged.
 The Child code needs **four** changes:

 1) The private parent attribute type changes from parent class to pointer: